 Yes, absolutely.
 Every adult who intends to walk on the day needs to register using our online form, so all carers will need to do this too.
 However, if you drop us an email at [email protected] with your name and your carer's name we will make your carer exempt from the £100 fundraising goal (though we'd love it if they would like to fundraise).

-Yes, you can register any time up until the day of The Mind Walk.
-Please note that if you register within one week of the event, you will receive your t-shirt after the event day, subject to availability.
+Yes, you can register any time up until 31 July 2021.
+Please note, if you register after 25 June, you will receive your t-shirt and flag after 3 July, subject to availability.

-You'll be sent a link to a digital fundraising pack when you register.
+You'll be sent your digital guide to the Mind Walk as soon as you register.
 You can also access the pack at any time, along with lots of other resources, in The Mind Walk resource centre.

-We will send you a t-shirt when you sign up, just make sure to give us your t-shirt size.
+We will send you a t-shirt when you receive your first donation on your JustGiving page, just make sure to give us your t-shirt size.

-Please note, if you register within one week of The Mind Walk, you will receive your t-shirt after the event day, subject to availability.
+Please note, if you register after 25 June, you will receive your t-shirt and flag after the event day, subject to availability.

 Yes they can!
-Unfortunately we do not have infant sized t-shirts but you can request an XS-XL size t-shirt for any children you are walking with by emailing TheMindWalk @mind.org.uk.
+Unfortunately we do not have infant sized t-shirts but you can request an XS-XXL size t-shirt for any children you are walking with by emailing [email protected].

-We will automatically send out a t-shirt to everyone who registers on our website.
+We will automatically send out a t-shirt to everyone who registers on the Mind Walk website.
 If you are fundraising with someone else and the fundraising page is in their name you will not automatically receive a t-shirt, but if you drop us an email at [email protected] we'll get one out to you straight away.

 If you don't raise £100 you will still be able to take part, however we encourage everyone to raise as much as they can to help make sure anyone with a mental health problem has somewhere to turn to for support.